RobTech01/DigitaleErgebnistafel/README.md

 - **PowerPoint Template**: Ensure the PowerPoint template is in the same folder as `main.py`.

 ## Usage
 Note: The URL for the results page is currently hardcoded into the Python code.
-Future updates will allow specifying the URL directly via a CLI command.
+If this tools prooves useful / needed, future updates will allow specifying the URL directly via a CLI command.

 ## PowerPoint Design Requirements
 - Colors and elements within the PowerPoint slides are customizable.